-The Islamic Cultural Centre of Ireland wishes to announce that prize-giving ceremony of Ramadan...
+The Da’awa Section at the Islamic Cultural Centre of Ireland convened the prize-giving ceremony...

 In the name of Allah, Most Gracious, Most Merciful